Bioconductor/bioconductor.org/content/developers/how-to/git/sync-existing-repositories.md

 ## Steps:

-1. Clone the the GitHub repository to a local machine.
+1. Clone the GitHub repository to a local machine.
 Change into the directory containing the repository.

 1. Configure the "remotes" of the GitHub clone.